 Not only does being organized increase your efficiency, it also helps you keep a healthy stress level.
 So, in this “season of financial organization,” please reach out to one of our branches if you’d like our assistance in managing your personal or business finances.
 We can work together to make sure the hustle and bustle ahead is merry and bright, not hectic and stressful.

-Sarah CarverSarah Carver is branch manager for Bank of Utah’s Ben Lomond branch.
-She started her career at Bank of Utah over seven years ago and has worked as a customer service representative, account manager and branch manager.
-She recently volunteered with Family Promise of Ogden to begin teaching financial assistance classes to families experiencing homelessness.
-In her spare time Sarah enjoys cooking and spending time with family.
+Sarah CarverSarah Carver is a VP Treasury Management Sales Specialist.
+She started her career at Bank of Utah over 10 years ago and has also worked as a customer service representative, account manager and branch manager.
+She has been heavily involved with Family Promise of Ogden."